TigranZhamakochyan/power-outages-analysis/README.md

 Significance Level: 0.05

-Observed TVD: 0.469
+Observed TVD: 0.469\
-P-value: 0.0
+P-value: 0.0\
-We reject the null hypothesis.
+I reject the null hypothesis.
 The missingness of `OUTAGE.DURATION` depends on `CAUSE.CATEGORY`, which means intentional attacks are much more likely to have missing duration than severe weather outages.

 <iframe src="assets/tvd_cause.html" width="900" height="500" frameborder="0"></iframe>